top of page

 A decision to become a member of the Jewish community is not a frivolous thing.
 Indeed, conversion can be one of the most profound transitions in a person’s life.

-one’s interests and skills.
-When it is mutually determined that a candidate is ready to join the faith, he or she comes before a rabbinic bet din (“court of three rabbis”), is immersed in the mikvah (ritual bath), and, when appropriate, undergoes hatafat dam brit (“the covenant of the drop of blood,” or symbolic ritual circumcision).
+Introduction to Judaism class sponsored and taught by the Greater Pittsburgh Jewish Clergy Association.
+When it is mutually determined that a candidate is ready to join the faith, they come before a rabbinic bet din (“court of three rabbis”), are immersed in the mikvah (ritual bath), and, when appropriate, undergo hatafat dam brit (“the covenant of the drop of blood,” or symbolic ritual circumcision).
 Finally, a ceremony of affirmation is celebrated; this can be held at a Shabbat service or privately with family.

 Please note that choosing Judaism is a highly personal journey and is therefore not bound by a time frame; each course of study is customized to the candidate in question.
-For those who are curious about what this would involve or who wish to learn more about joining the Jewish people, our rabbis invite you to be in touch with them.
+For those who are curious about what this would involve or who wish to learn more about joining the Jewish people, our clergy invite you to be in touch with them.

 Grief and Mourning

 When a loved one nears the end of life, the pending sense of loss can overwhelm, and this is all the more so when death arrives.
-Our rabbis want very much to be available to our community in these times of need and invite you to be in touch with any questions you may have about the seemingly insurmountable challenges end-of-life issues can provide.
+Our clergy want very much to be available to our community in these times of need and invite you to be in touch with any questions you may have about the seemingly insurmountable challenges end-of-life issues can provide.

 bottom of page